 Megaliths, medieval dungeons and Calypso’s Cave – The Maltese Islands are positively mythic.
 The narrow meandering streets of their towns and villages lead to the main square, which is invariably dominated by the huge baroque church.
 As the countryside is dotted with medieval towers, wayside chapels and the oldest known human structures in the world, the Islands have rightly been described as an open-air museum.

 Malta is the largest island and the cultural, commercial and administrative centre.
 Gozo is the second largest island and is more rural, characterised by fishing, tourism, crafts and agriculture.
-Comino, the smallest of the trio, has one hotel and is largely uninhabited.
+Comino, the smallest of the trio, is largely uninhabited.